 - Handicapped accessibility important?
 If it is, Belize may not be the best destination for your vacation.
 Belize only has a few hotels with one or two handicapped accessible rooms, and buildings generally do not have ramps, roads are bad (often not paved, or heavily potholed), coastal buildings are usually built at least a few feet off the ground as protection from coastal flooding, and jungle trails just aren't easily navigated by people with physical handicaps.

 - How expensive is a Belize vacation?
 Of course, the answer to this question depends on the level of lodging and services you want or need -- and can afford.
-Two people sharing a room or cabana in Placencia for one week can spend from US$600 to US$4,000 for 7 nights lodging, domestic transfers and taxes/service charges.
-(Not including meals, alcoholic beverages or tours.)
-A couple spending 3 nights in the jungle and 4 nights in a beach apartment or condo will generally spend US$3000-US$5500 for moderately priced lodging, domestic transfers, meals and tours in the jungle, one or two tours at the beach, taxes and service charges.
+Two people sharing a room or cabana in Placencia for one week can spend from US$600 to US$4,000+++ for 7 nights lodging, domestic transfers and taxes/service charges.
+(Not including meals, transfers, alcoholic beverages or tours.)
+A couple spending 3 nights in the jungle and 4 nights in a beach apartment or condo will generally spend at least US$5,500 for moderately priced lodging, domestic transfers, meals and tours in the jungle, one or two tours at the beach, taxes and service charges.
 (No meals at the beach and no alcoholic beverages included.)
 Our sample vacation packages will give you an idea of costs for several different types of Belize vacations.

 We'd love to help you in answering these and other questions for your own Belize vacation -- just